AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

 to log in without a password, automatically save your username and more.
 It really will save you time.

-If you use OpenSSH (Linux/MacOS/WSL or Windos Powershell instructions above), the ``.ssh/config`` file (on windows the ``.ssh` folder is commonly under ``C:\Users\YourUsername``) is valuable to set up to make connecting more seamless, with this you can run ``ssh triton_via_kosh`` instead of using the ``-J`` option - and this same
+If you use OpenSSH (Linux/MacOS/WSL or Windows Powershell instructions above), the ``.ssh/config`` file (on windows the ``.ssh` folder is commonly under ``C:\Users\YourUsername``) is valuable to set up to make connecting more seamless, with this you can run ``ssh triton_via_kosh`` instead of using the ``-J`` option - and this same